GD-DSir/Habit_Tracker/README.md

   Clicking Button 3 will replace the buttons on the menu pane with 4 new buttons:
   - Button 1: Detailed Habit Stats

     Clicking Button 1 will replace the buttons on the menu pane with a scrollable list of buttons with habit names, the return button can be used to return to previous menu.
-Clicking on the name of habit will view the folowing statistics on the stats pane.
+Clicking on the name of habit will view the following statistics on the stats pane.

     - Habit name
     - Frequency